Church of the Holy Spirit, Heidelberg: Bibliotheca Palatina

 The Bibliotheca Palatina was founded and originally kept in the gallery of the Church of the Holy Spirit, where good light for reading was available.
 It contained several collections, including the libraries of Heidelberg University, Heidelberg Castle, and several monasteries.

 During the Thirty Years War, this collection of manuscripts and early printed books were taken as loot and presented to the Pope by the Count of Tilly, who commanded the Catholic League’s forces at Heidelberg in 1622.
 Reportedly 54 oxcarts filled with crates of books were taken to Rome from the Church of the Holy Spirit.
-They now form the Bibliotheca Palatina section of the Vatican Library.
+They now form the Vatican Library's Bibliotheca Palatina collection.
 As a result of the Congress of Vienna, 847 of the german manuscripts from this collection were returned to the University of Heidelberg in 1816.
 For the University's 600th anniversary, a further collection of 588 of the Bibliotheca's documents were temporarily exhibited at the Church.
 Much of the exhibition contained documents detailing the workings of the former library itself: from the former library's binding techniques to records on the library's removal in 1623.